 Work Experience

-I occasionally work on broader topics, including macroeconomic developments, fiscal and monetary policy, and one-off projects that require original analysis and a systems-level perspective.
+Alongside this work, I contribute to the analysis of current economic trends through writing and public engagement, and occasionally take on broader projects on macroeconomic developments, fiscal and monetary policy, and other topics that benefit from original analysis and a systems-level perspective.

 Previously, I served as Senior Policy Advisor at the Boston University Global Development Policy Center, where I led research and advocacy on climate finance, debt sustainability, and IMF reform.
 Before that, I was Economic and Social Policy Advisor at the International Trade Union Confederation, where I focused on international economic policy and represented labor interests in global forums.
 I began my policy career at the Center for Economic and Policy Research, conducting macroeconomic research on fiscal policy, austerity, and financial stability.